cogeotiff/rio-tiler/README.md

 ## Authors

-The `rio-tiler` project was begun at Mapbox and has been transferred in January 2019.
+The `rio-tiler` project was begun at Mapbox and was transferred to the `cogeotiff` Github organization in January 2019.

 See [AUTHORS.txt](https://github.com/cogeotiff/rio-tiler/blob/master/AUTHORS.txt) for a listing of individual contributors.